 The Regional Network was formed in 2008 through mutual interests and agreements between the founding members.

-The Regional Network website is now live, visit the website for further information on Regional Network members and activities.
+For further information on Regional Network members and activities:

 Regional Network member organisations are engaged in the care and management of a range of illnesses and conditions associated with HIV, viral hepatitis and sexual health in Asia and the Pacific regions.
 These include tuberculosis, viral hepatitis, sexually transmissible infections, malaria, neurological conditions and injecting drug practices.